 Who can attend College Conversations?

-OSSE works closely with high school staff to identify students in their senior year who meet one of the following criteria:
+OSSE works closely with high school staff to identify students who meet one of the following criteria:

-- The top ten ranked students of each high school’s senior class;
+- The top five ranked students of each high school’s senior class;

-- Students who participate in a Dual Enrollment program and have a 3.5 GPA or above; and
+- Seniors who participate in a Dual Enrollment program and have a 3.5 GPA or above; and

 College Conversations is designed for a smaller audience while targeting particular students.
 This is one of many ways to promote college access and offers a unique experience for students in attendance, in comparison to the larger, more traditional college fairs.